jpchateau/Interactive-Image/README.md

 **Download**

 Download the production or the development version from GitHub.
-All the files (.js, .css and fonts) are located in the `dist` directory.
+All the plugin files (.js, .css and fonts) are located in the `dist` directory.

 ## Usage